Mike Boessen's Radio Attic

 Philco 80 "JR" Mini Cathedral (1932-1933)

 Money was tight in the early 30s, and a lot of poor performing four-tube radios were produced to address that issue.
 The "JR" was Philco's entry into this market, but they pulled a trick out of their hat by adding regeneration to the IF stage, giving it the gain of a five-tube receiver at a four-tube price.
 The cabinet is in very nice condition with only a few minor specs and dings.
 I gave it an extremely slick finish with 14 coats of nitrocellulose lacquer.
 There was some staining in the front veneer, but I was afraid to keep sanding.
 Not quite as bad as the camera makes it seem.
 The Photo Booth made the sides a little lighter than they actually are, and are closer in tint to the top photo.
 I had to paint the chassis.
 A full set of good tubes.
 All of the Philco capacitors were stuffed with new ones to maintain originality.
 Resistors replaced as necessary and a full alignment.
 The speaker is perfect and the sound is decent.
 The receiver sensitivity is better than most four-tube radios.
 Taken all together it is a pretty darn nice little radio, and not one you see every day.
-14"H x 12"W x 8-1/2"D. Was $349.00, now $299.00.
+14"H x 12"W x 8-1/2"D. $249.00.
 (1680076)

 Radiola 18 (1928)